HFC JOURNALISM SCHOLARSHIP

 - 1,000-word essay (details on the application form)

-One winner will be selected by the scholarship committee and notified by late April.
-He/she will be profiled in an article with excerpts of his/her essay published in the Chronicle.
+One winner will be selected by the scholarship committee and notified by early December 2021.
+He/she will be profiled in an article with excerpts of his/her essay published in the Chronicle in early 2022.

 SUPPORT THE STUDENTS

-HFC held a charity banquet in November 2019; another fundraising event is planned within five years.
-But more money is needed now to support and sustain the annual journalism scholarship awards program.
+The ongoing pandemic has adversely affected our efforts to raise more money to provide financial aid.
+Funds are needed now to support and sustain HFC’s annual journalism scholarship program.
 Please support the students and invest in the future of Filipinos working in JMC fields.

-Click on the year to read more about the scholarship winners in one of our newspaper issues:
+Click on the year to read more about the scholarship winners: